ibm-cloud-docs/cephaas/csi-pvc-ops.md

 Kubernetes does not support shrinking a volume.
 During a PVC expansion operation, the new requested size must be greater than the current size.
 Before attempting to expand a PVC, verify that sufficient block storage quota is available.
 If the current PVC size exceeds the available quota, the expansion will fail.
 {: note}

+### Known limitation
+{: #knownlimitation-expand-pvc}

+**Expand PVC operation timeout**

+This issue occurs when a small PVC (e.g., 1 GB) is expanded to a very large size (e.g., 32 TB).
+The operation may fail with a timeout error in the pod event logs, as shown below:

+`Expander.NodeExpand failed to expand the volume: rpc error: code = DeadlineExceeded desc = context deadline exceeded`

+The cause is that the resize2fs utility takes longer to expand volumes that are mounted or in use.
+This process, known as online expansion, is supported by the CSI driver but can take more than 3 minutes for large volumes.
+Note that on RSOS, the actual volume expansion is instant—it's the resize2fs step that takes extra time.

+**Suggestion**

+The CSI driver automatically retries the expansion operation after a timeout.
+The PVC will eventually expand to the requested size without requiring user action.
+Users can monitor progress in the pod description and node plugin logs.

 ## Create a pod
 {: #create-pod}